Airtable/airtable-ruby/README.md

 Easily connect to [airtable](https://airtable.com) data using ruby with access to all of the airtable features.

+# Note on library status

+We are currently transitioning this gem to be supported by Airtable.
+We will maintain it moving forward, but until we fully support it, it will stay in the status of "community libraries".
+At that time we will remove this notice and add a "ruby" section to the API docs.

 ## Installation

 Add this line to your application's Gemfile: